mateusz/silverstripe-frontend/Readme.md

 and not used, and internal underscore templates are used instead.
 Variety of classes are available on the DOM elements for customisation.
 A couple of hooks have also been provided.

+### Note on AJAX/PJAX

-To fetch pages the widget is using a "poor man's PJAX" - which means it fetches the entire page via AJAX, and then uses jQuery to pick up only the element that needs to be replaced.
-The upside is we don't need to write any extra PHP controller handlers, the downside is we are rendering entire page on each request.
-If you wish to speed it up, detect the AJAX request and provide just the necessary content snippet.
+By default the widget is using a "poor man's PJAX" - which means it fetches the entire page via AJAX, and then uses jQuery to pick up only the element that needs to be replaced.
+This is perfect in two situations:

+* A quick job that doesn't involve modifying a lot of PHP code.
+* Using static publisher for fetching pre-rendered HTML content.

+The downside for the dynamic scenario is that we are rendering entire pages which is slower as we are invoking entire stack.

+If the speed (or server load) is of concern, it's easy to enable PJAX fetching.
+PJAX will ensure just the required snippet is rendered and server via JSON.
+See the [PJAX how-to](docs/pjax-how-to.md) for details.

 ### Including pagination metadata